- Parents Home

 Even a baby who has been sleeping through the night will sometimes wake in the wee hours, just as adults do.
-Allow some time to let your baby get back to sleep on his or her own.
+Allow some time to let your baby get back to sleep on their own.
 Give your baby a few fussy minutes before you respond, then after seeing that everything is OK, leave your baby alone to fall back to sleep.

 When your baby wakes up in the night and cries for you, reassure your baby quietly that you're there.
-Then send the message that he or she needs to go back to sleep.
+Then send the message that they need to go back to sleep.
 Your best bet might be a soothing pat on the back and a quick exit.
 If you are firm and consistent about teaching your baby to go back to sleep without you, this stage should pass pretty quickly.

 Remember: Cuddling, feeding, or talking when your baby wakes up may prompt your little one to wake regularly for this attention.